alecfei/gilled-mushrooms/README.md

 Seaborn and matplotlib are used for visualisation.

-Analysis using R is practiced also.
+Analysis using R by Rstudio is practiced also.